readthedocs/blog/securing-build-processes.rst

 substantial number of issues with usability and number of security concerns.

 Ideally, using a project like `Epydoc`_ to help take place of ``autodoc`` would be the best path forward.
-This takes the approach of parsing docstrings, instead of executing the code.
-We might be able to eventually completely remove the necessity for arbitrary code execution altogether with this method.
+This takes the approach of parsing the code, instead of executing the code.
+We should be able to eventually completely remove the necessity for running arbitrary to generate docs with this method.
 We've been working for some time now on supporting this with `sphinx-autoapi`_, but don't think it's an adequate solution for every Python project just yet.

-We see parsing docstrings from Python source as the correct solution to this problem.
 Unfortunately, Epydoc is not a strong project for us to rely on currently, as activity has winded down in the past years and it lacks Python 3 support.
 We hope to resolve these issues soon, or look to another solution like `pydoctor`_ that is actively maintained.

-After that,
-the main other source of code execution is the `conf.py` file inside Sphinx.
+The other source of code execution is the `conf.py` file inside Sphinx.
 We have also been working on `readthedocs-build`_, which implements a ``readthedocs.yml`` file that will contain Sphinx configuration.
-This will remove the last path of arbitrary execution in our environment.
+This will remove the last step to remove arbitrary execution in our environment.

 .. _Epydoc: http://epydoc.sourceforge.net/
 .. _pydoctor: https://github.com/twisted/pydoctor/
 .. _sphinx-autoapi: https://github.com/rtfd/sphinx-autoapi
 .. _readthedocs-build: https://github.com/rtfd/readthedocs-build/pull/6

 For more
 --------

 As always, for responsible disclosure, please email us at
 <security@readthedocs.org> if you discover what you think is a security flaw.